Guide To Stress Management for CRPS & Chronic Pain

 Finally there are flexibility exercises that help enhance your range of motion, prevent injury, and reduce pain and stiffness.
 Exercises such as stretching exercises and yoga.
 If you have limited mobility in your legs, you may still benefit from stretches and flexibility exercises to prevent or delay further muscle atrophy.
 (Robinson, L. & Segal, J. 2016)

 Mindfulness is a form of meditation and it can help you learn to cope with your chronic pain or CRPS.
-Mindfulness is making you aware of what is happening all around you at that particular moment in time ie in the present moment, as well as acknowledging and accepting your thoughts, feelings and sensations.
+Mindfulness is making you aware of what is happening all around you at that particular moment in time ie in the present moment.
+It is also acknowledging and accepting your thoughts, feelings and sensations.
 Mindfulness teaches you to control your mind and not allow your mind to control you.

 … incorporates techniques such as meditation, gentle yoga and mind-body exercises to help people learn how to cope with stress.
 It gives people greater clarity on what is happening in their lives.